Joe Nuxhall: Community remembrance

 In the days following Nuxhall's death, several radio stations in the Cincinnati area devoted shows to him, and fans left cards, flowers and banners at the statue of Nuxhall at Great American Ball Park.
 A public visitation ceremony was attended by thousands of fans and several local and national sports and broadcasting personalities.

 At his visitation held at Fairfield High School, an estimated 6,000 people showed up to pay their respects to Nuxhall and the Nuxhall family.
+The Hamilton Joes, a collegiate summer baseball team that competes in the Great Lakes Summer Collegiate League, was founded in 2008 and named in his honor.
+They first began playing in 2009 and won their first league championship in 2016.

 2008 Opening Day memorial

 The Reds remembered Nuxhall on their 2008 Opening Day.
 Players wore an alternate jersey during their introductions, which bore the number 41 and Nuxhall's name on the back.
 Aaron Harang, who usually wore the number 39 jersey, was allowed by MLB to wear the number 41 jersey with Nuxhall's name for the entire game.
 Nuxhall's number 41 was honored by the team displaying it in left-center field over the Reds' bullpen.
 Reds players wore patches with "Nuxy" and his number 41 on them as a tribute.